Recursive numeral systems are highly regular and easy to process: Abstract

 \section{Abstract}

-Previous work has argued that recursive numeral systems optimise the trade-off between lexicon size and average morphosyntatic complexity \citep{denic2024recursive}.
-However, showing that \textit{only} natural-language-like systems optimise this tradeoff has proven elusive, and the existing solution has relied on ad-hoc constraints to rule out unnatural systems \citep{yang2025re}.
-Here, we argue that this issue arises because the proposed trade-off has neglected \textit{regularity}, a crucial aspect of complexity central to human grammars in general.
-Drawing on the Minimum Description Length (MDL) approach, we propose that recursive numeral systems are better viewed as efficient with regard to their regularity and processing complexity.
-We show that our MDL-based measures of regularity and processing complexity better capture the key differences between attested, natural systems and unattested but possible ones, including ``optimal'' recursive numeral systems from previous work, and that the ad-hoc constraints from previous literature naturally follow from regularity.
-Our approach highlights the need to incorporate regularity across sets of forms in studies that attempt to measure and explain optimality in language.
+Much recent work has shown how cross-linguistic variation is constrained by competing pressures from efficient communication.
+However, little attention has been paid to the role of the systematicity of forms (\textit{regularity}), a key property of natural language.
+Here, we demonstrate the importance of regularity in explaining the shape of linguistic systems by looking at recursive numeral systems.
+Previous work has argued that these systems optimise the trade-off between lexicon size and average morphosyntatic complexity \citep{denic2024recursive}.
+However, showing that \textit{only} natural-language-like systems optimise this trade-off has proven elusive, and existing solutions rely on ad-hoc constraints to rule out unnatural systems \citep{yang2025re}.
+Drawing on the Minimum Description Length (MDL) approach, we argue that recursive numeral systems are better viewed as efficient with regard to their regularity and processing complexity.
+We show that our MDL-based measures of regularity and processing complexity better capture the key differences between attested, natural systems and theoretically possible ones, including ``optimal'' recursive numeral systems from previous work, and that the ad-hoc constraints naturally follow from regularity.
+Our approach highlights the need to incorporate regularity across sets of forms in studies attempting to measure efficiency in language.